Taricharkalan

-Taricharkalan is a town and a nagar panchayat in Tikamgarh district in the Indian state of Madhya Pradesh.
+Taricharkalan is a town and a Nagar Panchayat in Niwari district in the Indian state of Madhya Pradesh.

 Demographics

-As of 2001 India census, Taricharkalan had a population of 6,440.
+As of 2001 India census, Taricharkalan had a population of 7222.
 Males constitute 54% of the population and females 46%.
-Taricharkalan has an average literacy rate of 57%, lower than the national average of 59.5%: male literacy is 67%, and female literacy is 45%.
+Taricharkalan has an average literacy rate of 57%, lower than the national average of 59.5%: male literacy is 87%, and female literacy is 65%.
 In Taricharkalan, 17% of the population is under 6 years of age.